Ana Bogusky has a look, the Made in America Look!

 Deb: What sparked your passion for American-made clothing and products?

 Ana: I love clothing and accessories, and making outfits is one of my favorite pastimes.
 But wherever I shopped, I found so much made overseas.
-It was incredibly eye-opening to start looking at tags on clothing.
+It was incredibly eye-opening to start looking at clothing tags.
 It turns out that only 2-3% of the clothing sold here is made in the U.S., But back in 1960, 95% of clothing sold in the United States was made domestically.
-And Made in USA items are usually classic, well-made and long-lasting and ethically produced.
-So I started the blog to show how I do it and to inspire others to shop #madeinUSA.
+And Made in USA items are usually classic, well-made and long-lasting, and ethically produced.
+So I started the blog to show how I do it and inspire others to shop #madeinUSA.

 Deb: Is it difficult to find American-made clothes and fashion accessories?

 Ana: At first, it did seem difficult, but now that I know how to do it, it seems much easier.
 I know where to shop, and I know the secret: the most important thing in buying #madeinUSA is always to check the tag.
 I already check the price tag.
 I probably check the size tag.
 I might even check the materials tag.
 I can easily take one more second and look at the tag to see if the item is #madeinUSA.